fvdsn/nope/README.md

 # Commas

 It is possible to add commas between function arguments.
 If you choose to do so you must put a comma between every argument of that function call.
-This is again an optional way to improve readability & easedebugging
+This is again an optional way to improve readability & ease debugging

 ```
 print func-with-many-args -opt, add 2 3, and == x y <= x z